ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 When creating a new module there are a few things to keep in mind:

-- Module code are in Powershell (.ps1) files while the documentation is contained in Python (.py) files of the same name
+- Module code is in Powershell (.ps1) files while the documentation is contained in Python (.py) files of the same name
 - Avoid using ``Write-Host/Debug/Verbose/Error`` in the module and add what needs to be returned to the ``$result`` variable
 - When trying an exception use ``Fail-Json -obj $result -message "exception message here"`` instead
 - Most new modules require check mode and integration tests before they are merged into the main Ansible codebase
 - Avoid using try/catch statements over a large code block, rather use them for individual calls so the error message can be more descriptive
 - Try and catch specific exceptions when using try/catch statements
 - Avoid using PSCustomObjects unless necessary
 - Look for common functions in ``./lib/ansible/module_utils/powershell/`` and use the code there instead of duplicating work.
-These can be imported by adding the line ``#Requires -Module *`` below ``#POWERSHELL_COMMON`` where * is the filename to import
+These can be imported by adding the line ``#Requires -Module *`` where * is the filename to import, and will be automatically included with the module code sent to the Windows target when run via Ansible
-- Ensure the code is compliant with Powershell v3 and above, if it isn't then document the requirements
+- Ensure the code runs under Powershell v3 and higher on Windows Server 2008 and higher; if higher minimum Powershell or OS versions are required, ensure the documentation reflects this clearly
-- Ansible uses strictmode version 2.0.
+- Ansible runs modules under strictmode version 2.0.
 Be sure to test with that enabled by putting ``Set-StrictMode -Version 2.0`` at the top of your dev script
-- Favour native Powershell cmdlets instead of executable calls if possible
+- Favour native Powershell cmdlets over executable calls if possible
-- If adding an object to ``$result``, ensure any trailing slashes are removed or exited out as ``ConvertTo-Json`` will fail to convert it
+- If adding an object to ``$result``, ensure any trailing slashes are removed or escaped, as ``ConvertTo-Json`` will fail to convert it
 - Use the full cmdlet name instead of aliases, e.g. ``Remove-Item`` over ``rm``
 - Use named parameters with cmdlets, e.g. ``Remove-Item -Path C:\temp`` over ``Remove-Item C:\temp``